U.S. Attorney's Office - District of Oregon

 Attached Media Files: PDF Release,

-PORTLAND, Ore.—A Beaverton, Oregon, man was sentenced to federal prison yesterday for coercion and enticement of a minor after he directed the minor victim to send him child sexual abuse material (CSAM).
+PORTLAND, Ore.—A Beaverton, Oregon, man was sentenced to federal prison today for sexually exploiting multiple minors online and receiving sexually explicit images and videos of the minor victims.

-Michael Cambalik, 43, was sentenced to 405 months in federal prison and a lifetime term of supervised release.
-Cambalik will pay restitution to the minor victim.
+Misael Flores Ramirez, 35, was sentenced to 262 months in federal prison and 15 years of supervised release.

 This case was brought in collaboration with Project Safe Childhood, a nationwide initiative to combat the growing epidemic of child sexual exploitation and abuse, launched in May 2006 by the Department of Justice.
 Led by the U.S. Attorneys’ Offices and the DOJ’s Child Exploitation and Obscenity Section, Project Safe Childhood marshals federal, state, and local resources to locate, apprehend, and prosecute individuals who exploit children, as well as identify and rescue victims.
 For more information about Project Safe Childhood, please visit www.justice.gov/psc.